 What should I wear to a treatment session?

 It doesn’t matter what you wear for treatment – as long as you have your underwear on!
 We typically work on bare skin in clinical conditions which makes it easier to discern what’s going on under the surface.
-Of course, you will be draped with warm towels.
+Of course, you will be draped with clean towels.
 If you are uncomfortable with this, we are happy to work through loose clothing.

 Where will my treatment take place?

-In our private treatment rooms at 2/4 Zeta Crescent, O’Connor WA 6163.
+In one of our private treatment rooms at 2/4 Zeta Crescent, O’Connor WA 6163.

 What type of massage will I require?

-If you already know what works for you, then we can adapt my treatments to suit.
-Otherwise, we normally get a good idea of what modalities work best for your within the first one or two sessions.
+If you already know what works for you, then we can adapt treatments to suit.
+Otherwise, we tend to have a chat to get an idea of what you require and provide you with a treatment plan before we begin manual therapy.

 Can I get health fund rebates back off the treatments?